 5th – The Dominant

-We’re going to jump a few notes ahead now to the next most important note in a scale which is the 5th degree called the dominant.
+Next, we’re going to jump a few notes ahead to the next most important note in a scale, which is the 5th degree called the dominant.

 3rd – The Mediant

-You might wonder why it’s called the middle note as it’s not even close to being the middle of a scale but it get its name from when we form a triad chord.
+You might wonder why it’s called the middle note, as it’s not even close to being the middle of a scale, but it gets its name from when we form a triad chord.